o-11/CSMStressInversions/README.md

 Please contact Olivia Walbert at ohelprin@umich.edu for questions and/or feedback.

 ### Cite
-If using this code, please cite Walbert & Hetland (2022).
+If using this code, please cite: Walbert, O. L., and E. A. Hetland (2022).
+Bayesian Inference of Seismogenic Stress for the 2016 Mw 7.8 Kaikōura, New Zealand, Earthquake, Bull.
+Seismol.
+Soc.
+Am.
+XX, 1–14, doi: 10.1785/0120210173.